d12frosted/elpa-mirror/stable-melpa/key-assist-readme.txt

   If you choose not to respond to the initial prompt, a list of keybindings and command descriptions will be generated based upon the first word of the buffer's major mode.
-For, example, in a `w3m' buffer, the list will be of all interactive functions beginning `w3m-'.
+For, example, in a 'w3m' buffer, the list will be of all interactive functions beginning 'w3m-'.
 This works out to be great as a default, but isn't always useful.
-For example, in an `emacs-lisp-mode' buffer or a `lisp-interaction-mode', what would you expect it to usefully produce?
+For example, in an 'emacs-lisp-mode' buffer or a 'lisp-interaction-mode', what would you expect it to usefully produce?
 At the other extreme might be a case of a buffer with too many obscure keybindings of little use.

   You can also respond to the prompt with your own regexp of commands to show, or with the name of a keymap of your choice.
-  For the purposes of `key-assist', a regexp can be just a substring, without REQUIRING any leading or trailing globs.
+  For the purposes of 'key-assist', a regexp can be just a substring, without REQUIRING any leading or trailing globs.

   In all cases, note that the package can only present keybindings